 Sometimes they just provide you with Notice of Trial Date, and tell you to pay the Hearing Fee by a certain date.
-You should send another Fee Exemption form (EX160) or a cheque (ouch).
+You should send a Help with Fees reference / form, or a cheque (ouch).

 Sometimes they issue an Order (i.e. a Judge’s instruction) giving a list of practicalities you must perform.
 The order is generally very clear and easy to follow.
 “Serve” simply means post or email to the other side.
 “File” means post or email to the Court.
 (Check the Court for their e-filing email address if you want to file by email.)